chivequiachon/portal46/README.md

 - Album sales prediction and Member analytics. _**(to be followed)**_

 # Basic Architecture
 This web application will be hosted using Heroku (free dyno).
-Apart from that, information regarding these 2 groups and download links/urls will be stored in a google spreadsheet for easy updates and maintenance (this infos will be retrieved using Google App Script).
+Apart from that, information regarding these 2 groups and download links/urls will be stored in a google spreadsheet for easy updates and maintenance (these data will be retrieved using Google App Script).

+# Development Requirements
+1. python 3.6+
+2. pipenv

+# Pipeline
+We are using a simple Heroku pipeline containing one app for the staging and one app for the production.
+Any push performed to the _**feature/develop**_ branch will automatically be deployed in the staging environment and any push performed to the _**master**_ branch automatically be deployed in the production environment.

 # Workflow
 1. Clone this repository.
 2. Create feature branches (i.e. feature/PORTAL46-[trello card number]_[branch name])and test it in your development machine.
+3. During development, create a virtual environment using _pipenv_ to install and encapsulate dependencies away from your original system.
+The presence of the pipfile will be the guide for the pipenv for the installation of dependencies.
+(For more information, please refer to [this](https://devcenter.heroku.com/articles/getting-started-with-python#declare-app-dependencies) page.)
-3. If ever the development is finished, create pull request to _**feature/develop**_ and wait for review, the reviewer will test it in the staging environment.
+4. If ever the development is finished, create pull request to _**feature/develop**_ and wait for review, the reviewer will test it in the staging environment.
-4. If reviewer approves, the reviewer will be the one to create pull request to the _**master**_ branch from the _**feature/develop**_ branch.
+5. If reviewer approves, the reviewer will be the one to create pull request to the _**master**_ branch from the _**feature/develop**_ branch.
-5. Another reviewer will then test it on the production environment and if it is approved, the reviewer will then approve the _pull request_.
+6. Another reviewer will check it and if it is approved, the reviewer will then approve the _pull request_.